kkowalRepository/kkowal_portfolio/Automated Testing/BDD.md

 # BDD - Automation Practice

 This is a BDD (Behaviour Driven Development) automated test of a website: http://automationpractice.com/index.php.
-It's purpouse is to check existing functionality of logging into customer's account given the account was praviousely set.
+It's purpose is to check existing functionality of logging into customer's account given the account was praviousely set.
 Basic steps to check this feature are:

 >- go to a website : http://automationpractice.com/index.php